k-nuth/docs/content/developer_guide/go/Go-interface.md

-Bitprim's Go interface is built on top of Bitprim's C interface, in this fashion:
+Knuth's Go interface is built on top of Knuth's C interface, in this fashion:

 ![](assets/binding_go.png)